arratik/pure_data_stuff/README.md

 aphex twin logo in comments - i'm saving this just in case i do something in pd that sounds really awesome and my sidekick keeps saying "APHEX TWIN ALREADY DID IT!"

+drunk filtersweeps - a simple example of sending the output of a random walk up and down the number line to MIDI CC using ctlout. in this example i have two drunk objects sending data to CC numbers 3 and 9, which i had mapped to an ableton auto filter effect.